 - Heavy rain, - Above freezing temperatures for more than 24 hours, - Natural wet avalanches, - Rollerballs or pinwheels indicating a moist or wet snow surface, - Or if you sink to your boot top in wet snow.

 In general, if the snow surface freezes solid overnight, the snowpack will be stable in the morning and stability will decrease through the day as snow warms up.
 The snow surface hardness, rate of warming, duration of sunshine, aspect and elevation determine how fast stability will decrease through the day.
 Be aware that sunny aspects may have a wet snow avalanche danger while shadier slopes still have a dry snow avalanche danger.
 Getting off of steep slopes should be considered when, or before, the above signs of instability are present.
 Wet snow avalanches, whether loose snow or slabs, can be powerful, destructive and very dangerous.
 Conservative terrain choices, starting early in the day, and careful observations can keep you safe.

+CORNICES

-CORNICES Cornices along ridgelines are massive and can break under the weight of a person.
+Cornices along ridgelines are massive and can break under the weight of a person.
 Prolonged above freezing temperatures and rain make them weaker and possible to break naturally.
 They can break off suddenly and farther back than one might expect.
 Cornice falls can also entrain large amounts of loose snow or trigger slab avalanches.
 Stay far back from the edge of ridgelines and minimize exposure to slopes directly below cornices.
 Regardless of whether a cornice triggers a slide or not, a falling cornice is dangerous to anyone in its path.

+DISCLAIMER

-DISCLAIMER It does not matter if new snow falls or not, avalanches will continue to occur until the existing snowpack is mostly gone.
+It does not matter if new snow falls or not, avalanches will continue to occur until the existing snowpack is mostly gone.
 Always assess the slope you plan to ride with diligence and safety in mind.
 Do not let your guard down.
 Travel with a partner, carry rescue gear and only expose one person at a time in avalanche terrain.

 Have a safe and enjoyable spring and summer!

-Doug, Alex, Ian and Dave For more spring travel advice see this article from our GNFAC forecaster blog.
+Doug, Alex, Ian and Dave

+For more spring travel advice see this article from our GNFAC forecaster blog.

 We will continue to share relevant avalanche and snowpack information on our website and social media when available.
 If you get out, please send us your observations no matter how brief.
 Submit them via our website, email (mtavalanche@gmail.com), phone (406-587-6984), or Instagram (#gnfacobs).

-Give Big Gallatin Valley Give Big Gallatin Valley is May 6^{th} - 7^{th} .
+Give Big Gallatin Valley

+Give Big Gallatin Valley is May 5th -6th.
 The Friends of the Avalanche Center are participating again this year and thank you for your support.

-Announcements, Avalanche Education and Events Bridger Bowl is closed, and backcountry conditions exist (video).
+Announcements, Avalanche Education and Events

+Bridger Bowl is closed, and backcountry conditions exist.
 There is no avalanche mitigation or ski patrol rescue.
+In case of emergency, call 911.
 Please stay clear of work areas, snowmobiles, chair lifts and other equipment.
+Commonly traveled routes such as the North Bowl Road and any slope steeper than 30 degrees are avalanche terrain (i.e. most of the Ridge and Schlasman's terrain).
+Other groups above and below you may complicate principles of safe travel.

+See our education calendar for an up-to-date list of all local classes.